Office of Academic Advising

 The faculty advisor provides the student with an intellectual framework in which intelligent planning and decision-making can be completed, so students are strongly urged to consult advisors regularly.
 The university considers advising an extension of teaching and regards it as a primary responsibility of faculty members, who schedule time each term especially for advising.

 Students who have declared majors are assigned to faculty advisors in their departments.
-The Office of Academic Advising coordinates advising for students who have not declared majors and for those interested in law and health professions.
-See also Academic Advising under Undergraduate Studies in the Academic Resources section of this catalog.
+The Office of Academic Advising coordinates advising for students who have not declared majors and for those interested in law professions.
+See also Academic Advising in the Undergraduate Studies section of this catalog.

 General Principles in Program Planning